CarlTakaJnr/wedding-app-public/README.md

 I will unlikely be doing much to maintain this repo as I work on other projects, there's a lot of places i'd like to improve, such as adding tests, some small ui improvements, adding some better linting checks and various other things.

+The home page and authorised pages haven't been utilised or developed, but I might be adding them in the future.

+When running this website, you need to use /invite/anyString.
+When connected to a firestore database, the anystring will correspond to an invite id, if anyone wants help with this, don't be afraid to ask.

 ## Available Scripts

 In the project directory, you can run: